 Again, object lessons should be chosen to illustrate a gospel truth, not just to entertain.
 The child evangelist has hundreds of object lessons from which to choose.
 He may use almost anything to illustrate a truth.
-This is exactly what Jesus did when He referred to the lilies, sparrows, etc.
+This is exactly what Jesus did when He referred to the lilies, sparrows, and so on.